kudobuilder/kudo/keps/0021-kudo-upgrade.md

 Integrated into `kudo init --upgrade`

 - Use semantic versioning for the manager binary
-  - ToBeDiscussed: Use different versioning for Manager and CLI?
-- The manager needs to be shut down before updating the CRDs
-  - As soon as the new CRD is installed and marked as "stored"
-  - Without WebHook Conversion, even if the new CRD version is "served", the old content is returned without any conversion
+- As updates to the same CRD version should be backwards compatible, the manager can keep running while the CRD version is updated
+- After CRD update we can deploy the new manager version
 - Question: Do we need to ensure that the manager is not doing meaningful work at the moment, or can we just update the deployment?

 ### CRDs